azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ]
 ```

 "Subnet" is "172.17.0.0/16" and "Gateway" is "172.17.0.1".
-This means that all containers without a ```--network``` specified are attached to this bridge network and get an ip address from that subnet.
+This means that all containers without a ```--network``` specified will be attached to this bridge network and get an ip address from that subnet.
 Also each container that are connected to this network can communicate with each other.
 It's time to try that.
-First we're gonna create 2 container with ```-d``` and ```-it``` options and in short ```-dit```.
-This allows us to create a container interactive and connected but also detached.
-So connection will be opened to this container but we'll get our terminal back continue to work.
+First we're gonna create 2 containers with ```-d``` and ```-it``` options, in short ```-dit```.
+This allows us to create a container interactive and connected "-it" but also detached "-d".
+So connection will be opened to this container but we'll get our terminal back.
+In this way, we can continue to work.

 Type:
 ```shell